vazw/simple-firewall/README.md

 ### config options

-- `i` Imcomming-Port a port from outside server comming to us.(etc. web-browsing)
+- `i` Incomming-Port a port from outside server comming to us.(etc. web-browsing)
 - `o` Outgoing-Port a port from our server to outside.(etc. serving website/service)
 - `tcp` Allowed on TCP protocal
 - `udp` Allowed on UDP protocal

-these options can be nested likes example below except `dns` which we will provide only allowed DNS reslover.
+these options can be nested likes example below except `dns` which we will provide only allowed DNS reslover IP address.

 `fwcfg.yaml`